Big winds, small planes: How gusty days impact flying

-Wichita, Kan.
-(KSNW)- Gusty wind hit the air capital.
-Some pilots say those big gusts can impact flying and those who are learning to fly.
+WICHITA, Kan.
+(KSNW) – Gusty wind hit the air capital on Thursday and Friday, and pilots said those big gusts can impact flying and those who are learning to fly.

 “On a gusty day like today, the wind is going to shut down a lot of flying,” said Jerry Sheehy.